 |Walking past a Circle K at McClintock and Palmcroft in 1972, Tempe, Arizona|

 |Looking north up 19th Avenue between Cactus and Peoria in the 1960s, Phoenix, Arizona|

 |Driving past a Circle K in Phoenix in the 1960s, Phoenix, Arizona|

-Image at the top of this post: looking south on 16th Street towards South Mountain at Roosevelt in the 1970s, Phoenix, Arizona.
+Image at the top of this post: looking south on 16th Street towards South Mountain at Roosevelt in the early 1970s, Phoenix, Arizona.
 Images from the Duke University Library Digital Collections